1. What is the breed mix of the Stabiliser?

 Inheritance of Polledness, Horns and Scurs

-Horns and scurs are controlled by different genes so even in a polled breed you can still get scurs.
-You need to think of scurs separately from horns, like you would coat colour and horns, because the inheritance of horns and scurs are entirely separate from each other.
+Horns and scurs are controlled by different genes so even in a polled breed, scurs can still occur.
+The scur gene is separate from horn gene, therefore the inheritance of horns and scurs are entirely separate from each other.
 If an animal has horns it will hide the scur status because there will be horns growing where a scur might, or might not be!

 Horns or polled